tinaarezoomanian/Semester-Project/README.md

 ## 🛠 How to Run

 1. Make sure you have **JDK 17+** and **LWJGL 2.9.2**
+2. Project Properties >> Run >> configure VM Options and Working Directory
+3. Reimport Libraries
-2. Place all required `.png` textures in the `textures/` folder
+4. Place all required `.png` textures in the `textures/` folder
-3. Compile and run `Basic.java`
+5. Compile and run `Basic.java`
-4. Ensure working directory is set to project root
+6. Ensure working directory is set to project root